sergiokopplin/indigo/_posts/2016-02-29-build-a-github-blog-part-1.markdown

 permalink: build-a-github-blog-part-1
 ---

-My personal domain name had been languishing online all this time without even a parked domain page.

 ## How it all started

 I've owned my personal domain name for a while now, but never got around to putting anything up.
 As someone previously in the corporate finance world, I didn't have any particular information or portfolio pieces I needed to put up on a personal site that LinkedIn couldn't handle.